 The selected vault dashboard opens.

-From the list of items that appears under vault, click Backup to open the Backup blade.
+From the list of items that appears under vault, click Backup to start backing up encrypted VM.

-On the Backup Goal blade, set Where is your workload running to Azure and What do you want to backup to Virtual machine, then click OK.
+In the first step of selecting Backup Goal, set Where is your workload running to Azure and What do you want to backup to Virtual machine, then click OK.

-On the Backup policy blade, select the backup policy you want to apply to the vault and click OK.
+In the second step of selecting policy, select the backup policy you want to apply to the vault and click OK.

 The details of the default policy are listed in the details.
 If you want to create a policy, select Create New from the drop-down menu.
 Once you click OK, the backup policy is associated with the vault.